theosth/PubMed_MLP-INLPT-WS2023/management/docs/generation-pipeline.md

     - Theo's favorite color is... (checking the provided context) ...orange.
 (Hallucination and weird answer.)
     - Yes, penguins are birds.
 (Correct, but did not mention that it knows this without context.)

+Because of the bad performance for simple prompts, we did not test LLama2 on PubMed data.

-For these reasons, we decided against further investigating llama2
+For the reasons mentioned above, we decided against further investigating llama2.

 ### Mistral